 What is the Youth Leadership Conference?

-Youth Leadership Conference, or YLC, is a student-led conference that prepares and empowers youth to discuss ways to combat bias, bigotry and racism in schools and the greater community.
+Youth Leadership Conference (YLC), is a student-led conference that prepares and empowers youth to discuss ways to combat bias, bigotry and racism in schools and the greater community.

 The conference is open to 250 Guilford County high school sophomores and juniors.
-Traditional schools may bring up to 12 students; middle colleges may bring up to 6 students.
+Traditional schools may bring up to 12 students, while middle colleges may bring up to 6 students.
 To expand our message of inclusion in the schools, please bring delegates who have not attended the ANYDAY or ANYTOWN programs.
 Spaces are available until filled.
-Register by writing to Megan Sappenfield or calling 272-0359.
+To register, email Megan Sappenfield or call 336-272-0359.

 How are students selected?